Sobeston/zig.guide/chapter-4.md

 title: "Chapter 4 - Working with C"
 weight: 5
 date: 2021-01-19 12:10:00
-description: "Chapter 4 - Learn about how the zig programming language makes use of C code.
+description: "Chapter 4 - Learn about how the Zig programming language makes use of C code.
 This tutorial covers C data types, FFI, building with C, translate-c and more!"
 ---

 Zig has been designed from the ground up with C interop as a first class feature.
 In this section we will go over how this works.